 Home improvements can give you more than just a little more living space, they can add potentially thousands of pounds to the value of your home.
 Reinvigorating your living space could also be less hassle than moving to a completely different home.

-As a nation, the UK is incredibly house proud and spends around £30 billion a year on home improvements, that’s nearly £43 million a week.
-But if you’re new to home renovation, how do you know if you’re spending your money in the right place?
+If you’re new to home renovation, how do you know if you’re spending your money in the right place?
 Particularly if you’re looking to add real value to your home, and not just give the spare bedroom a lick of paint.

 We’ve collated some information on the most popular rooms to renovate and building projects, along with some tips on how you could fund your home improvements, so you know exactly where you can add real value to your home.